Environment and Safety

 Ensuring our procurement activity is outcome-focused we have defined deliverables that cover:

 c2c recognises the need to manage waste effectively, use and conserve water sustainably and contribute positively to air quality improvements.
 The management of the waste strategy involves the continuing education and support within the business.
-The adoption of the waste hierarchy, coupled with new elimination and reduction programs, are key elements to hitting the environmental targets.
-In 2017/18 zero non hazardous waste was sent to land fill.
+The adoption of the waste hierarchy, coupled with elimination and reduction programs, are key elements to hitting the environmental targets.
+In 2018/19 zero non hazardous waste was sent to landfill.

 Energy efficient light fittings

 Along the c2c route into London are a number of wasteland areas and we have an interest in sensitively developing and managing the fauna, flora and habitats in these types of area.
 Shoeburyness Station is a good example of where we have undertaken this.
 We support the Royal Society of Wildlife Trusts, which aim to promote the conservation and study of nature, and to educate the public in understanding and appreciating nature.
 We also work with the Bumblebee Conservation Trust, which supports biodiversity schemes contributing to the halt and reverse of declines in the UK’s bumblebees by managing land in a bee-friendly way.
 One of our aims here is to develop a 38 mile Bee corridor between Shoebury and Fenchurch Street.

 Environment and Energy Targets